 Carole Kramer Arsenault, RN, IBCLC, has devoted her career to infant and pregnancy care, and worked for many years as a delivery nurse, including at Boston’s Brigham and Women’s Hospital.
-She founded and runs Boston Baby Nurse, a home health agency offering specialized support to families with babies (named Massachusetts’ best such service by Boston Parents Paper in 2016, for the second year).
+She founded and runs Boston Baby Nurse, a home health agency offering specialized support to families with babies.
 She lives outside Boston.

 Carrie Hope Fletcher is an actress, singer, vlogger and, thanks to her popular YouTube channel ItsWayPastMyBedTime, “honorary big sister” to hundreds of thousands of young people around the world.
 The videos she creates—on topics as diverse as exam stress, handling school bullies, and how to pee in a onesie—have been viewed more than fifty million times.
 Carrie has played the role of Éponine in Les Misérables at the Queen’s Theatre in London’s West End since June 2013 and received the 2014 WhatsOnStage Award for Best Takeover in a Role.
 She lives just outside of London.